takeshishimada/BZObjectStore/README.md

 #### Identical Attribute values
 Identical attribute value can not be changed after object saving.

+#### Background process methods
+Background process methods can not be use in inTransactionInBackground method.

 ## Features
 - CLLocationCoordinate2D, CLLocation, NSHashTable, NSMapTable support